akoenig/dots/readme.md

 dots update aliases
 ```

-This would update the `aliases` shown in the example before..
+This would update the `aliases` shown in the example before.

 ### `uninstall <dots>`